mikhail-vlasenko/Ultimate-Evaluator/README.md

 ### Literally anywhere

-Write text in any text field, press a hotkey, like `ctrl+e`, and you have a result typed right there
+Write text in any text field, press a hotkey, like `ctrl+e`, and you have a result typed right there!

 ### Functionality